maarten-pennings/esp32cam/rock-paper-scissors/readme.md

    ![paper](data/paper/paper018.png)
    ![scissors](data/scissors/scissors037.png)
  - A convolutional neural net (CNN) as a separate [ML](https://github.com/maarten-pennings/MachineLearning/tree/main/rock-paper-scissors) github project.
- - Port the CNN to TensorFlow lite, same [githb project](https://github.com/maarten-pennings/MachineLearning/tree/main/rock-paper-scissors) github project.
+ - Port the CNN to TensorFlow **Lite**, same [github project](https://github.com/maarten-pennings/MachineLearning/tree/main/rock-paper-scissors).
- - Port it to TensorFlow Lite for the ESP32 micro-controller, same [githb project](https://github.com/maarten-pennings/MachineLearning/tree/main/rock-paper-scissors) github project.
+ - Port it to TensorFlow Lite for the **ESP32 micro-controller**, using [EloquentTinyML](https://github.com/eloquentarduino/EloquentTinyML].
+   See the [test set](https://github.com/maarten-pennings/MachineLearning/tree/main/rock-paper-scissors/rps32), again in the same github project.
  - A self-contained ESP32 [sketch](esp32cam-predict) that predict the hand pose.

-Todo:
- - connect it to the Lego Mindstorms Robot Inventor hub (serial?
-Bluetooth?) and have it do something.
+ - An even fancier version is the [TFLcam](https://github.com/maarten-pennings/TFLcam) in a separate repo.
+   This allows one to save the model on an SD card, slide it in the ESP32-CAM, and get predictions over serial.

 (end)